CTV3: Cool Tape Vol. 3

-CTV3: Cool Tape Vol. 3 is the third studio album by American rapper and singer Jaden Smith and the fourth installment in the Cool Tape series (preceded by The Cool Cafe: Cool Tape Vol. 1, CTV2, and The Sunset Tapes: A Cool Tape Story).
+CTV3: Cool Tape Vol. 3 is the third studio album by American rapper Jaden Smith and the fourth installment in the Cool Tape series (preceded by The Cool Cafe: Cool Tape Vol. 1, CTV2, and The Sunset Tapes: A Cool Tape Story).
 It includes features from Justin Bieber and Raury.
-The lead singles "Cabin Fever" and "Rainbow Bap" were released separately on July 23, 2020, and August 14, 2020.
+The singles "Cabin Fever" and "Rainbow Bap" were released on July 23, 2020, and August 14, 2020, respectively.

 Summary

 Following the release of the album's lead single "Cabin Fever", the 17-track album was announced on August 14, 2020, and that it would feature guest appearances from Justin Bieber and Raury.
 Smith taught himself guitar for the album.
 Smith stated the album acts as a prequel to Syre, taking place when Smith was 15 years old going onto 17.

 Reception

 Reviews commented on the nostalgic feeling of the album and its departure as something new and different from Smith's previous works.
 Some reviews noted that CTV3 branched off into new styles like '60s psych-rock.